 Today’s creativity interview is with Erica Chidi Cohen.
 Erica is a Los Angeles-based doula, author and co-founder and CEO of LOOM.
 Upon meeting Erica, I was immediately struck by her warmth and kindness.
 I attribute this to her success as a doula and her ability to connect with people.
-Her presence is welcoming even in the first moments of meeting and resonates long after.
+Her presence is welcoming.
 Erica is championing work in self-love and reproductive empowerment—not something you hear often, yet Erica does it so naturally.
 Through her work, she’s using her creative magic to eliminate social stigmas from periods, sex, birth, sexual identity and other topics we should reclaim and define for ourselves.
-She wants us to intrinsically know our bodies and I find this so liberating and inspiring.
+She wants us to know our bodies intrinsically, and I find this so liberating and inspiring.
 We need to stop the narratives we tell ourselves that are often rooted in shame, and start a new conversation filled with self-love and respect.
 With such brilliant work, I wanted to get to know the woman behind it and find out about her creative mindset.

 Photography by Scotty Vance